 In the menu, click the issue that best describes your technical issue.

-- I need help with this server. — Click this option to progress the wizard to step two.
+- I need help with an existing feature. — Click this option to access the cPanel Customer portal.

 Is this server hacked or compromised?

-We included this check within the Support Ticket Wizard to ensure the security of your server and your cPanel Customer Portal account.
+We included this check within the Support Ticket Wizard to ensure the security of your cPanel Customer Portal account.

-- If you do not believe your server is hacked or compromised, click No to proceed with the Support Ticket Wizard.
+- If you do not believe your server is hacked or compromised, select My server is not compromised and click Continue through WHM.
 This option allows you to use all of the automated ticket creation features that the Create Support Ticket interface provides.

-- If you believe your server is hacked or compromised, click Yes.
+- If you believe your server is hacked or compromised, select My server is possibly compromised and click Continue to the cPanel Customer Portal.
 The interface will open the cPanel Customer Portal in a new browser tab.
 Use it to manually create your ticket.

-To ensure the security of your cPanel Customer Portal account, it is important that you select the correct option.
-When you select No, you allow your server to perform actions on your behalf via your cPanel Customer Portal account.
-If you select No when your server is compromised, you could compromise your cPanel Customer Portal account.
+To ensure the security of your cPanel Customer Portal account, make certain that you select the correct option.
+When you select My server is not compromised, you allow your server to perform actions on your behalf via your cPanel Customer Portal account.
+If you select My server is not compromised when your server is compromised, you could possibly open your cPanel Customer Portal account to intrusion.

 Authenticate with the cPanel Customer Portal